yumobennyyang/Mapping-Systems/Syllabus/syllabus.md

 ## Learning Objectives

+At the most basic level, the goal of this class is to introduce students to mapping in Python and demonstrate how to explore, analyze, and visualize spatial data.
+By the end of the course, students should be able to:
+- Load, explore, and visualize spatial data in Python
+- Understand and apply basic geoprocessing techniques
+- Measure distance and spatial relatedness
+- Analyze change over time
+- Articulate some combination of the above in a final project

+Furthermore, students should develop a deeper understanding of how spatial data is used in decision-making, and challenges associated with using data to inform arguments (agency in mapping; objective vs subjective / abstract vs experiential).
 ##  Course Organization / Communication

 Class meets on Tuesdays and Thursday at **xx_where_xx** from 6-8pm.
 Weeks will generally be organized as follows: